-In other words, a leader should have superior characteristics, which can inspire employees to achieve an organization’s goals.
+In other words, leaders should have superior characteristics which inspire employees to achieve their organization’s goals.

-Hence, such traits like sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude towards workers create leadership models for a powerful leader.
+Hence, such traits as a sense of community, responsiveness, honesty, creativity, confidence, or a positive attitude toward workers create leadership models for an influential leader.

-When a leader follows the transformational model of managing employees, they can provide quite effective support of the company’s operation by inspiring workers.
+When leaders follow the transformational model of managing employees, they can provide quite effective support for its operation by inspiring workers.

-Although such managers can be considered quite demanding, they motivate individuals to perform their job duties “beyond the expected levels” and “think beyond self-interest” since they show “positive qualities and ethics”, as it was noted by Opoku and Ahmed in Leadership and Sustainability in the Built Environment.
+As noted in Leadership and Sustainability in the Built Environment, managers can be pretty demanding; they motivate individuals to perform their job duties “beyond expected levels” and “think beyond self-interest” since they show “positive qualities and ethics.”

 Such a model of leadership is quite effective in achieving organizational goals.

-The charismatic model of leadership is no less effective than a transformational one since it also includes creating enthusiasm for the team.
+The charismatic leadership model is no less effective than a transformational one since it also creates enthusiasm for the team.

-However, in contrast, this one implies that a leader shapes the values of other people instead of making them work beyond requirements.
+However, in contrast, this implies that a leader shapes other people’s values instead of working beyond requirements.

 So a charismatic leader can achieve a company’s goals via personal “characters and behaviors” because they are communicative and responsive.

-Consequently, such a leader is following their own ethics, providing employees with both fair rewards and reasonable criticisms.
+Consequently, such a leader follows their ethics, providing employees fair rewards and reasonable criticisms.

-Moreover, ethical leaders are good at decision-making because their way of thinking is primarily moved by logic and justice, but not always emotions and feelings.
+Moreover, ethical leaders are good at decision-making because their thinking is primarily moved by logic and justice, not emotions and feelings.

-There may be no doubts that the manager, following an ethical leadership model, will perform consistently for the team and the company’s goals.
+There may be no doubt that the manager, following an ethical leadership model, will perform consistently for the team and the company’s goals.

 A laissez-faire model of leadership contains both the pros and cons of its implementation.

 On the other hand, such passiveness in performing leadership duties can lead to such an issue as uncontrolled production.
-I can note that laissez-faire leaders have a lack of motivational influence on employees.
+I can note that laissez-faire leaders lack motivational influence on employees.

-The bureaucratic leadership model is quite useful in the field of production.
+The bureaucratic leadership model is quite helpful in the field of production.
 Such leaders are primarily moved by established rules, standards, and norms.

 Thus, while working with mechanisms requires following safety regulations and properly using the equipment, the bureaucratic leader can control these processes effectively.

-However, it is also necessary to take into account that the bureaucratic leadership model has a lack of flexibility.
-So it can have an adverse impact on performance if the leader works with creative tasks.
+However, it is also necessary to consider that the bureaucratic leadership model lacks flexibility.
+So it can harm performance if the leader works with creative tasks.

-In contrast to more passive models of leadership like laissez-faire and bureaucratic, a democratic model can really motivate team members to work effectively.
+In contrast to more passive leadership models like laissez-faire and bureaucratic, a democratic model can motivate team members to work effectively.
 This model goes about involving employees in the decision-making process.

 So employees become more motivated to work, knowing their mission at a company.
-Despite the fact that such a model of leadership can lead to slow performance, the results pay off.
+Even though such a leadership model can lead to slow performance, the results pay off.

-This way of being a leader can be used in various fields of activity, both creative and routine.
+Being a democratic leader can be used in various fields of activity, both creative and routine.

-One more model of leadership is autocratic, which is quite different from the above-noted models.
+One more leadership model is autocratic, which is quite different from the above-noted models.

-To exemplify, if a person is following the autocratic model, then their team members will not have any chance to make suggestions concerning work.
+To exemplify, if a person follows the autocratic model, their team members will not have any chance to make suggestions concerning work.

-While in creative work, the autocratic model of leadership is not an effective way to manage employees, a routine job with no necessity for specific skills can benefit from such an approach.
+While in creative work, the autocratic leadership model is not an effective way to manage employees, a routine job with no necessity for specific skills can benefit from such an approach.

-However, my personal experience has shown that an autocratic leader lacks strong communication with employees, which has an adverse impact on relations between workers and managers.
+However, my personal experience has shown that an autocratic leader lacks strong communication with employees, which harms relations between workers and managers.

-In conclusion, it is worth saying that the listed models of leadership are effective in performing management.
-It is evident that all of them can not be without cons, but can be implemented in all fields of activity.
+In conclusion, it is worth saying that the listed leadership models are effective in performing management.
+It is evident that all of them can not be without cons but can be implemented in all fields of activity.

-Nevertheless, these models follow organizational goals and are useful in managing your team.
+Nevertheless, these models follow organizational goals and are helpful in managing your team.